CMT: Convolutional Neural Networks Meet Vision Transformers: Approach

 where the activation layer is omitted.
 We also include the batch normalization after the activation layer and the last linear layer according to \cite{mobilenetv2}.
 The depth-wise convolution is used to extract local information with negligible extra computational cost.
 The motivation for inserting shortcut is similar to that of classic residual networks, which can promote the propagation ability of gradient across layers.
 We show that such shortcut helps the network achieve better results in our experiments.

 With the aforementioned three components, the CMT block can be formulated as:

-where ${\bf X}_i^{'}$ and ${\bf X}_i^{''}$ denote the output features of the LPU and the LMHSA module for block $i$, respectively.
-The term LN denotes the layer normalization~\cite{ln}.
+where ${\bf Y}_i$ and ${\bf Z}_i$ denote the output features of LPU and LMHSA module for the $i$-th block, respectively.
+LN denotes the layer normalization~\cite{ln}.
 We stack several CMT blocks in each stage for feature transformation and aggregation.